00raymond/MedHacks-HeartLens/README.md

 Flutter project aimed at helping people identify heart arrythmias all at home, using phone camera based photoplethysmography and machine learning.

+This repository is the **mobile app** component of the HeartLens project.
+Only patient accounts can sign in and upload their data to the cloud using this app.
+Doctors and admins can interact with user accounts and view respective data through the [doctor/admin portal website](https://github.com/00raymond/heartlensPortal).

 ## How to run it?

 First, make sure Flutter framework is installed correctly on your pc.
 A guide on how to install can be found [here](https://docs.flutter.dev/get-started/install).
 Make sure it's running correct using ```flutter doctor```, this will help verify the setup.